Western & Southern Open: Djokovic, Medvedev, Osaka cruise into quarters; Serena, Murray out

 In women’s action, 13th seed Maria Sakkari fought back from the brink defeat to stun Serena Williams, 5-7, 7-6(5), 6-1.
 The Greek player trailed by a set and a break in her first meeting against the American but rallied to knock out the former champion.

+“It is hard to play the way I have been playing and stay positive,” Williams said.
+“To play nine hours in a week is too much.
+I don’t usually play like that.
+It is all new for me.”

+Williams made seven double faults and won just 66% of her first serve points against Sakkari.
+After losing the second set in a tiebreaker she tossed her racket over her shoulder into the empty stands behind her.

-Fourth seeded Naomi Osaka, one of only two top 10 players to reach the third round, rolled over Dayana Yastremska in straight sets 6-3, 6-1, sealing the win when Yastremska was called for a foot fault while serving on match point.
+Fourth seeded Naomi Osaka, the only top 10 player left in the draw, rolled over Dayana Yastremska in straight sets 6-3, 6-1, sealing the win when Yastremska was called for a foot fault while serving on match point.

 Japan’s Osaka blasted eight aces, won 83 percent of her first serve points and broke Yastremska’s serve four times.
 Osaka moves to the quarter-finals where she will face Anett Kontaveit, who defeated Marie Bouzkova 6-3, 6-3.